Fabre Line

 The Fabre Line or Compagnie Française de Navigation à Vapeur Cyprien Fabre & Compagnie was a French shipping line formed in 1881 by Cyprien Fabre.
 It began operating a small fleet of sailing ships in 1865.
 Its ports of call included New York, NY; Providence, RI; Boston, MA; Ponta Delgada, Madeira, and Lisbon, Portugal; Piraeus and Salonica, Greece; Algiers, Algeria; Beirut, Lebanon; Naples and Palermo, Italy; Alexandria, Egypt; Jaffa and Haifa, Palestine; Constantinople, Turkey; Monaco; and Marseilles, France.

 In 1886, the James W. Elwell & Co., became the agents of the Fabre Line of freight and passenger steamers between Mediterranean ports and New York.
-In April 1911, the James W. Elwell & Co., as general agents of the Fabre Line, announced that the line has launched a mail, passenger and freight service between New York and Portugal.
-This new service opened up Portugal and Spain to Tourism in the United States.
+In April 1911, the James W. Elwell & Co., as general agents of the Fabre Line, announced that the line had launched a mail, passenger and freight service between New York and Portugal.
+This new service opened up Portugal and Spain to tourism in the United States.

 In June 1911, Fabre Line steamships began trans-Atlantic service to India Point in Providence, Rhode Island.
 Between June 30, 1912, and June 30, 1913, Fabre brought almost 12,000 mostly Italian and Portuguese immigrants to Providence's Lonsdale Dock.
 The route was so popular that Fabre built an additional pier in 1914.
 Service continued until 1934.

 The Fabre Line was the only transatlantic route to southern New England.